keombre/progtest-theme/README.md

 2. Run `make dev` to create unpacked version of the extension in `build/`
 3. Load the extension to your browser. `chrome://extensions` in Chrome or `about:addons` in Firefox.
 (Note: the dev version uses `manifests/debug.json`, adjust it to suite your needs)

+## Privacy policy
+In short, we don't collect any data, but you can read it in full [here](https://github.com/keombre/progtest-theme/blob/stable/privacy_policy.md).

 ## Creating new theme

 Checkout from [primer branch](https://github.com/keombre/progtest-theme/tree/primer).
 The project there is restructured to allow multiple theme engines.
 To see how it all works look at `src/content/end.js` and into `src\themes`.